The Adirondack Fifty Falls Challenge is here!

 Russell Dunn and John Haywood bring their years of experience and expertise together to bring you the Adirondack Fifty Falls Waterfalls Challenge!

 Waterfalls are a mainstay of the Adirondacks that attract people from all over who come to see their natural beauty.
 Many of these visitors come to the High Peaks region where the issue of overcrowding is prevalent.
 Our goal is to help alleviate overcrowding of parking areas, roadways, and trails by attracting more people to other areas of the Adirondacks.
 It is our hope that this challenge will not only help with overcrowding, but will also benefit businesses in these areas.

 The Adirondack Fifty Falls Challenge works as follows:

-- All fifty falls must be visited in person, with five requiring proof in the form of a safely-taken selfie with the waterfall in the background behind the hiker, or a screenshot of a recent GPS track.
+- For the Fifty Falls Challenge extreme rocker patch, any fifty waterfalls must be visited in person, including all 11 waterfalls designated with an asterisk (*) requiring proof in the form of a safely-taken selfie with each waterfall behind the hiker.
 This is to encourage fair play.

 Take note that some of the hikes to reach these waterfalls are physically demanding.
 Please use your best judgement when deciding to visit those waterfalls.